BT Smart Hub: Features

 The BT Smart Hub (initially branded Home Hub 6) upgraded the wifi provision to Wave 2 of the 802.11ac specification, and increased the number of antennae for improved MIMO.

 The BT Ultra Smart Hub appeared visually similar to the Smart Hub, but featured a G.fast capable modem and included a BS6312 socket which subscribers to BT Digital Voice can use to attach an analogue telephone.
-Digital Voice launched in January 2020 as the replacement for analogue voice service, which planned to be turned off by 2025.
+Digital Voice launched in January 2020 as the replacement for analogue voice service, which was planned to be turned off by 2025.

 The BT Smart Hub 2 provided the same technical features as the Ultra Smart Hub in a redesigned body, as well as supporting BT's "Complete Wifi" mesh product.

 Hub Phone

 The BT Hub Phone is an optional handset that can be bought to work in conjunction with the BT Home Hub 1, 1.5, and 2.0.
 It calls using the BT Broadband Talk service, and may sit in a dock in the front of the Home Hub or be used on its own stand.
 It uses Hi-def sound technology when calls between Hub Phones are made.
 A DECT telephone may be used instead.

 With each BT Home Hub released up to 2.0, a new phone model was made to accompany it: